 1. The Range Administering Unit (RAU) is: NWRFCA.

-2. Identity y of range and r esponsible persons:
+2. Identity of range and responsible persons:

-a.The range is known a as
+a.
+The range is known The INDOOR RANGE

-The IND OOR RANGE

-b.Full address: aining Camp
+b.
+Full address: Altcar Training Camp

-Hightowr

-Merseysi de
+Hightown

+Merseyside

 L38 8 AF

-Range Officer (t ed by the CO of the RAU for the overall
+c.
+The Range Officer (the officer appointed by the CO of the RAU for the overall management of the Range is:

+as:

 Rank: Mr

 Name: Gerry Allen

-Appointment: Range Liaison C
+Appointment: Range Liaison Off icer (RLO)

 Telephone: Military: 94552 Ext 8038

-Civilian:
+Civilian: 0151-9292529

 Mobile: N/A

-Emerç gency/Out of Hou rs: N/A at the moment
+Emerg ency/Out of Hou rs: N/A at the moment

-3. The Ra inge Administer ing Unit (RAU) is responsible for the following:
+3. The Range Administering Unit (RAU) is responsible for the following:

 a.
 Range Orders

-ese orders.
-They are to be reviewed annually, re-signed ficer and currently dated.
+(1) The preparation and upkeep of these orders.
+They are to be reviewed annually, re-signed personally by the Commanding Officer and currently dated.

-act details to be used in the event of an incident, accident be checked and updated constantly.
+(2) The telephone numbers and contact details to be used in the event of an incident, accident or emergency (See Annex C) are to be checked and updated constantly.